taromurao/kalman-filter-explorative/adjust_params/README.md

 ## Adjusting parameters of KalmanFilter constructor

 RSSI data sample points were collected from three "simulations" of searching for a bluetooth beacon.
 At each take, I started at around 6 m distance from teh beacson and stopped at 4m, 3m and 1m distances from the beacon.

+From three takes, I found that on average 1.44 scans/s were conducted.
+From this assuming that a step to be one second, I set timeStep parameter to be 0.7.
+Similarly, the three takes started from -90 RSSI and ended at around -50 RSSI within 3- to 40 seconds.
+From this I would set the average speed value to be (-50 - (-90)) / (35 * 2) \approx 0.57 RSSI.
+Note that there is the multiplication factor of 2 for the time assuming that it would take a person to require double so much time to discover the searched item.
+With these assumptions, variance value of 0.02 for both position and speed would be completely wrong I assume.